Fly-20/testingNetlify/content/project/_index.md

 ---
-title: Researches projects offered to all BSc, MSc and PhD students
+title: Research projects offered to all BSc, MSc and PhD students
 # subtitle: Examples of past projects

 # linktitle: Book